IUDataStructuresCourse/course-web-page-spring-2025/lectures/deduce-programming.md

 ## Generic Functions (`generic`) (non-recursive)

-Generic functions are created with a combination of `generic` and `fun`.
-Start with the `generic` keyword, followed by the list of type parameters, then an open brace, then the function (see `fun` above), and finally a close brace.
+Generic non-recursive functions are created with a combination of `generic` and `fun`.
+Start with the `generic` keyword, followed by the list of type parameters, then an open brace, then the function (`fun`), and finally a close brace.

 ```{.deduce^#swap}
 define swap = generic T, U { fun p:Pair<T,U> { pair(second(p), first(p)) } }